'Apprentice' contestant lawsuit will proceed as Trump seeks stay: NY judge

 The contestant, Summer Zervos, has claimed that Trump sexually harassed her and defamed her when he denied her allegations.
 Trump has argued that as a sitting president he is immune from the lawsuit and is seeking an order from New York’s highest court freezing the case.

-At a hearing in Manhattan on Tuesday, Trump’s lawyer, Marc Kasowitz, argued that the lawsuit should not go forward until the New York Court of Appeals, and if necessary, the U.S. Supreme Court, decides the issue.
+At a hearing in Manhattan on Tuesday, Trump’s lawyer, Marc Kasowitz, argued that Zervos’ lawsuit should not go forward until the New York Court of Appeals, and if necessary, the U.S. Supreme Court, decides the issue.

 “It’s merely seeking a determination at the highest level of competent jurisdiction as to the resolution of this very important constitutional issue,” Kasowitz told Manhattan Supreme Court Justice Jennifer Schecter.